Turn judgement into controlled, repeatable logic.

 PURPOSE

-The purpose of Decision Rules is to ensure that judgement is applied consistently, transparently, and within defined boundaries.
+Decision Rules ensure that judgement is applied consistently, transparently, and within defined boundaries.

 Specifically, this component is designed to: